Build a Light-Tracking Bristlebot

 Assembling Your Robot's Circuit

-If you have never used a breadboard before, you should refer to the Science Buddies resource How to Use a Breadboard before you continue.
+If you have never used a breadboard before, you should refer to the Science Buddies resource How to Use a Breadboard for Electronics and Circuits before you continue.

 Build the circuit on your robot's breadboard by following along with the slideshow.
 Make sure you read the captions below each image for important notes about each step.
 You can also skip to this part of the video to see the circuit assembly steps.